razorcd/razorcd.github.io/_posts/2022-01-15-target_encoding_in_machine_learning.md

 title: Target Encoding in Machine Learning
 ---

-This is a research on target encoding and how it can improve or alter the model accuracy.
-Having a machine learning feature from a dataset that has to many categorical variations can make the ML model over complicated.
-For example unique fields like IDs or categories with too many possibilities like city names.
-One good option to still use these fields in a ML model is to aggregate and encode them and we will do this by using target encoding.
+I've been getting my hands dirty with Machine Learning lately.
+I made this research on target encoding in ML and how it can improve or alter the model's accuracy and I want to share it with you.
+Having a machine learning feature from a dataset that has too many categorical variations can make the ML model over complicated.
+For example unique fields like IDs or categories with too many possibilities (city names).
+One good option to still use these fields in a ML model is to aggregate and encode them.
+We will do this by using target encoding.
 Let's see how that works in more detail.

 This is a self made experiment, no external materials were used as inspiration.